YaLTeR/OpenAG/README.md

    When all SDKs are downloaded and installed, close Builder, open it again and open the OpenAG project.
 1. Click on the bar at the top-center which says OpenAG, and click the Build button.
 1. Once the build finishes, in the same bar menu click the Export Bundle button.
-The file manager will open.
-Navigate to the "files" folder where you will find the built client.so.
+The file manager will open in a path that looks like `gnome-builder/projects/OpenAG/flatpak/staging/x86_64-master`.
+Navigate up to the `OpenAG` folder, then down to `builds/pro.openag.OpenAG.json-...` where you will find the built `client.so`.
+1. Now you can make some changes to the code and press Build, then grab `client.so` from the same folder.

 ### Manually
 1. Get a 32-bit/multilib **gcc** (6 and above) or **clang** (3.9 and above) build environment set up, as well as CMake.